 So next time you preschooler hands you Llama, Llama for the millionth time, don't despair.

 Here are a few additional strategies to help take your nighttime book routine up a notch

 I love to ask open-ended questions.
 They give me insight into how my children think and reason.
 The other night, I was reading to my daughter and the main character mentioned a "best friend."

 I asked her, "How is a best friend different than a regular friend?"

 She thought about it and said, "They let me be the boss."
-Well that was not the answer I was expecting, but it did give me a chance to clarify and offer more details.
+While that was not the answer I was expecting, it did give me a chance to clarify and offer more details.
 I said, "Well, my best friends are funny and nice.
 And we like to do the same things."